vhugoc/chat-example/README.md

 Good, now we need to clone this project.
 Just clone it without the _package.json_ and run _node server_ in the project root folder.

-#### Ok, now you are running a live chat example with NodeJS and Socket.IO.
+#### Ok, now you are running a live chat example with Node JS and Socket.IO.
 The next step is open it in your browser.
 Just type _localhost:3000_ and have some fun!
 You can also open it in an incognito window to start a chat with yourself.